Why This Matters

 Roman Law and Engineering

-Compare: Greek philosophy vs. Roman law—both shaped Western civilization, but Greeks emphasized abstract inquiry and theoretical knowledge while Romans focused on practical application and systematic organization.
+Compare: Greek philosophy vs. Roman law: both shaped Western civilization, but Greeks emphasized abstract inquiry and theoretical knowledge while Romans focused on practical application and systematic organization.
 If an FRQ asks about classical influences on modern government, use both: Greek democratic ideals plus Roman legal structures.

 Cross-Cultural Exchange and Innovation

 Some of history's most significant achievements emerged from civilizations positioned at crossroads of trade and cultural exchange.
-These examples demonstrate how knowledge transmission accelerates innovation and how different societies build upon each other's discoveries.
+These examples show how knowledge transmission accelerates innovation and how different societies build upon each other's discoveries.

-Chinese Inventions (Compass, Paper, Gunpowder)
+Chinese Inventions (Compass, Paper, Gunpowder, Printing)

 Islamic Golden Age Contributions